OpenMined/PySyft/README.md

 $ vagrant ssh
 ```

-## Deploy to Azure
+## Deploy to Cloud

-Create a VM on Azure with Ubuntu 20.04 with at least:
+Create a VM on your cloud provider with Ubuntu 20.04 with at least:

 - 2x CPU
 - 4gb RAM